swift-nav/piksi_buildroot/package/libnetwork/docs/about.md

 # Skylark Upload and Download Daemons

-libskylark is a curl-based library used for publishing and subscribing SBP data via Piksi's Linux core.
+libnetwork is a curl-based library used for publishing and subscribing SBP data via Piksi's Linux core.
 We use it in two SBP-over-HTTP daemon services that can be optionally enabled and monitored on the Piksi: `skylark_upload_daemon` and `skylark_download_daemon`.